HTML has links - PDF has Authentication

 (b) Procedures for the operational controls must be developed by a qualified person.

-(5) Warning decals and placards must be installed and legible as prescribed by this part and the crane manufacturer.
+(5) Warning decals and placards must be installed and legible as prescribed by this part and the crane/equipment manufacturer.

-(6) The procedures applicable to the operation of the crane/derrick including a legible and applicable operator's manual and load rating chart, written in the English language with customary grammar and punctuation, must be in the operator's cab or station when the crane is in operation.
+(6) The procedures applicable to the operation of the crane/equipment including a legible and applicable operator's manual and load rating chart, written in the English language with customary grammar and punctuation, must be in the operator's cab or station when the crane is in operation.
 Where rated capacities are available in the cab only in electronic form: In the event of a failure which makes the rated capacities inaccessible, the operator must immediately cease operations or follow safe shut-down procedures until the rated capacities (in electronic or other form) are available.

 (a) A complete range of the manufacturer's rated capacities, as follows:

-(iii) When available from the manufacturer load ratings where structural competence governs lifting performance must be identified.
+(iii) When available from the manufacturer, load ratings where structural competence governs lifting performance must be identified.

 (b) A work area chart for which capacities are listed in the load chart.

-Note: | An example of this type of chart for mobile cranes is in WAC 296-155-56435. |
+An example of this type of chart for mobile cranes is in WAC 296-155-56435.

 (c) The work area figure and load chart must clearly indicate the areas where no load is to be handled.